minahussain/CosDNA_Extension/README.md

 You can highlight text and open a new CosDNA search tab of your selection using this extension.

-## Future Updates
+## Updates

+Update 1.2: added context menu.

-Plan to add a context menu and also make a Firefox extension.
+Future plans to make a Firefox extension.